 - a.
-Work with TfL and other transport providers to ensure there is sufficient transport capacity on the existing bus and rail transport system; - Continue to seek funding and support from TfL for a 'Major Scheme' within the centre; - c.
-Simplify the layout of the gyratory system on Hoe Street to reduce traffic congestion, improve traffic flows within the centre and improve the pedestrian and cycling environment and strengthen the bridge over the Chingford to Liverpool Street Line;
+Work with TfL and other transport providers to ensure there is sufficient transport capacity on the existing bus and rail transport system; - b.
+Continue to seek funding and support from TfL for a 'Major Scheme' within the centre; - c.
+Simplify the layout of the the gyratory system on Hoe Street to reduce traffic congestion, improve traffic flows within the centre and improve the pedestrian and cycling environment; - d.
+Improve pedestrian crossings at a) High Street/Hoe Street, b) Hoe Street/ Selborne Road c) Walthamstow Central exit/Seborne Road/Bus Station and d) Palmerston Road/High Street;

-- d.
-Improve pedestrian crossings at a) High Street/Hoe Street, b) Hoe Street/ Selborne Road c) Walthamstow Central exit/Seborne Road/Bus Station and d) Palmerston Road/High Street; - e.
+- e.
 Establish a pedestrian and cycle link between key transport interchanges at Walthamstow Queens Road and Walthamstow Central; - f.
 Create a new walkway(s) under the Liverpool Street to Chingford line to improve connectivity and reduce severance between the centre and existing communities to the north and south; and - g.
-Introduce a range of traffic calming measure to improve road safety. - h.
-Improve the integration of the bus station with Selborne Road and Hoe Street. - i.
-Extension of Queens Road Station platform and the creation of an entrance/exit on the northern side of the Chingford to Liverpool Street rail line.
+Introduce a range of traffic calming measure to improve road safety.